jasp-stats/jasp-desktop/JASP-Tests/README.md

 To add new test (for example Tester), include "AutomatedTests.h" in the header file and the last line in the file should be
     DECLARE_TEST(Tester)

-Update the Test.pro file to include the source file and the header file
+Update the JASP-Tests-app.pro file to include the source file and the header file

 The test will run automatically when the project is built and run.